maboiteaspam/ip-cmd-utils/README.md

 ### you may need to use su

-The bin will let you know when it is required.
+The bin will let you know when that is required.

 ### Beware Beware Beware Beware